← All Neighbourhood Guides

 Pros, Cons & Who It's For

-Markland Wood is one of Etobicoke's most consistent performers: a neighbourhood that has been quietly desirable since it was built and shows no signs of changing.
+Markland Wood is one of Etobicoke's most consistent performers: a neighbourhood that has been quietly desirable since it was built and shows little sign of changing.
 Its strengths are real and durable, and its trade-offs are equally real.
 The buyers who thrive here know exactly what they are buying.
 The buyers who leave are usually ones who underestimated the car dependency or overestimated how close it would feel to downtown.

 The neighbourhood works best for buyers who prioritize space, quiet, and community stability over walkability and commute length.
 Large lots for children, a local school within the neighbourhood boundary, Centennial Park a short drive or bike ride away, and the particular pleasure of backing onto a golf course or ravine are genuine and meaningful quality-of-life features that are harder to find at equivalent prices in Etobicoke's more walkable neighbourhoods.